bakpakin/Fennel/reference.md

   (where [a b c] (= 0 (math.fmod (+ a b c) 2)) (= 91 a)) c) ; -> 53
 ```

-In this case the pattern should be wrapped in parentheses (like when
+In this case the pattern should be wrapped in parentheses but the
-matching against multiple values) but the first thing in the
-parentheses is the `where` symbol.
-Each form after the pattern is a
+first thing in the parentheses is the `where` symbol.
+Each form after
-condition; all the conditions must evaluate to true for that pattern
+the pattern is a condition; all the conditions must evaluate to true
-to match.
+for that pattern to match.

 If several patterns share the same body and guards, such patterns can
 be combined with `or` special in the `where` clause: